 I hope this post helps people who see status as important understand people like me and my SO, and vice versa.

 From a Buddhist point of view, I think it is important to fully understand the entire status spectrum—from instinct to fetishized sign—and to understand where you are on that spectrum and where the people you deal with are on that spectrum.

 My guess is that most people reading this blog do not think of status as being very important.
 People like us need to appreciate that status is probably largely what motivates good people like Jordan Peterson as well as bad people like Bernie Madoff.

 Might also be good if status-conscious people would understand that people like us are not all slackers or losers, nor are we seething with envy over your status.
-We simply do not even see the game you are playing.
-We do other stuff like become monastics or perform ordinary tasks cheerfully and without complaint.
+We mostly do not even see the game you are playing.